1917 Odessa City Duma election: Results

-The list of the Socialist-Revolutionary Party, List No. 19, received the highest amount of votes.
+The list of the Socialist-Revolutionary Party, List No. 19, received the highest number of votes.
 60% of adult population of Odessa participated.
 List 19 (SR) got some 105,000 votes.
 The Kadets mustered some 26,000 votes Kadets, some 23,000 votes for Jewish Bloc, some 13,000 votes for the Menshevik-Bund list, some 7,000 votes for the Ukrainian List and some 4,500 votes for the Bolsheviks.

 However, slightly different accounts on the seat distribution exist.
 Per Guthier (1990) Russian socialists won 77 seats, Kadets 15 seats, Jewish parties 14 seats, Ukrainian parties 5 seats and other parties 9 seats.
 Per Vintskovs'kyi (2015), the new City Duma had 68 seats were won by the SRs, 15 for the Kadets (and a similar number of seats for the Jewish Bloc, who finished in third place), 7 for the Mensheviks, 5 for the Ukrainian Bloc, 4 Bolsheviks and 2 Monarchists.
 Per Feitelberg-Blank (2008) the SRs won 65 seats.

-The newly-elected City Duma differed markedly from its predecessor.
+The newly elected City Duma differed markedly from its predecessor.
 None of the City Duma members elected in 1913 managed to get re-elected.
-About two thirds of the newly-elected City Duma belonged to the intelligentsia.
+About two thirds of the newly elected City Duma belonged to the intelligentsia.
 The share of Jewish deputies in the City Duma increased significantly.
 And for the first time, women were elected to the City Duma – one Kadet (listed on third place on the Kadet list) and one SR (listed on the 56th place on the SR list).

 The five deputies elected from the Ukrainian List were Vsevolod Holubovych, Volodymyr Chekhivsky, Mikhailo Gordievsky, M. Kravchenko and G. Osmolovsky.